Tackling Maths Anxiety

 The public consultations

-• 1.
-What makes neighbourhoods ‘liveable’?
+- 1. What makes neighbourhoods ‘liveable’?

-We’ll explore the idea of liveability – how can a place be somewhere you feel happy to live in?
-How far would you want to travel for key services or amenities?
+We explored the idea of liveability – how can a place be somewhere you feel happy to live in?
+How far would you want to travel for key services or amenities? - 2.
+How reliable are public transport services, and how does that affect your choices?

-We will discuss and explore how important delays, cancellations and reliability of public transport are in your choices of how to travel.
+We discussed how important delays, cancellations and reliability of public transport are in people’s choices of how to travel. - 3.
+Is transport affordable for everyone?

 Not just public transport – how do people travel, and is it affordable?
 How does it relate to people’s income?